xfce-mirror/exo/README.md

 # exo

+⚠️ **exo has been deprecated in favor of libxfce4ui and libxfce4util.
+The last release before archiving the repository is 4.22.0.** ⚠️

 exo is an extension library used in the Xfce desktop.
 It has some helper applications that are used throughout the entire desktop, to manage preferred